Evaluation Methodologies in Software Protection Research: Sample Sets

-\paragraph{Mobile apps} \samplesetsMobileappsPercentage{}\%~$\hat{=}$~\samplesetsMobileapps{}/\haveSampleset{} papers include samples from this category.
-Similar to malware samples, mobile app samples also contribute to significantly larger sample sets than those from other sample categories.
-Here, too, the easy availability of samples is certainly a reason.
-Android apps in particular can be batch-downloaded from various app stores in the form of APK files~\cite{geiger2018datasets}.
+\bemph{There is a vast difference in the use of Android samples and iOS apps.} The easy, direct availability of Android mobile apps enables their use as evaluation samples.
+These apps can be batch-downloaded from various app stores in the form of APK files~\cite{geiger2018datasets}.
 This is done for goodware research, but also for malware detection/classification research, in which sample sets need to contain malicious as well as benign samples.
-The availability of samples is worse for iOS than for Android.
-On the one hand, this is due to the fact that there exists only one official app store for iOS from which apps can be obtained.
-On the other hand, apps from the store are DRM protected and encrypted.
+By contrast, access to iOS app samples is much more restricted: there exists only one official app store for iOS from which apps can be obtained, and apps from the store are DRM protected and encrypted.
 Sharing sample sets with iOS apps is therefore both technically and legally challenging.
-Only two SP papers include iOS samples.
-While one paper~\cite{2018_protecting_million_user_ios_apps_with_obfuscation_motivations_pitfalls_and_experience} uses only two iOS apps for evaluation, the authors of the second paper~\cite{2018_software_protection_on_the_go_a_large_scale_empirical_study_on_mobile_app_obfuscation} crawled over 1.1 million iOS apps or versions of iOS apps themselves over a period of several months.
+Only two SP papers include iOS samples~\cite{2018_protecting_million_user_ios_apps_with_obfuscation_motivations_pitfalls_and_experience,2018_software_protection_on_the_go_a_large_scale_empirical_study_on_mobile_app_obfuscation}.